 Which Statin Does Not Raise Blood Sugar?

-Pravastatin (Pravachol), one of the available statins, is thought to have a decreased potential for altering blood sugar levels.
-According to research, pravastatin may affect glucose metabolism less severely than some other statins.
+Among statins, Pravastatin (Pravachol) is considered to have reduced possibility of changing blood sugar levels.
+Studies have demonstrated that pravastatin alters glucose metabolism less severely than some other statins.

 Which Statin Has the Highest Risk Of Diabetes?